Minimum Resource Threshold Policy Under Partial Interference: Estimation

 \subsection{Estimating the Nuisance Functions}

-Some care must be exercised when estimating the two nuisance functions, the outcome regression and the propensity score, under partial interference.
-For example, for the outcome regression $\mu^*$, naively using some popular nonparametric (or parametric) regression methods where $Y_{ij}$ is the dependent variable and $(A_{ij}, \mA_\eij, \bX_{ij}, \bX_\eij)$ are the independent variables will often be infeasible because the dimension of $\bX_\eij$ varies according to the number of peers, which may be different across census blocks.
+Under partial interference, some care must be exercised when estimating the two nuisance functions, the outcome regression and the propensity score.
+For example, for the outcome regression $\mu^*$, naively using some popular nonparametric (or parametric) regression methods where $Y_{ij}$ is the dependent variable and $(A_{ij}, \mA_\eij, \bX_{ij}, \bX_\eij)$ are the independent variables will often be infeasible because the dimension of $\bX_\eij$ varies for each study unit $j$ and block $i$.
 Thankfully, this issue is not new in modern machine learning and we briefly review some common solutions.
-Also, we remark that similar to recent literature on causal inference with machine learning (e.g. \citet{victor2018}), our theoretical results are agnostic to specific estimators of the nuisance functions so long as they are estimated consistently; see Section \ref{sec:theory}.
+Also, following a recent trend in causal inference using machine learning methods (e.g., \citet{Victor2018}), our theoretical results are agnostic to specific estimators of the nuisance functions so long as they are estimated consistently; see Section \ref{sec:theory}.